contactraj-sharma/top-10-vulns-for-large-language-model/README.md

 ## Key Focus 📖

-The primary aim of this project is to provide a comprehensible and adoptable guide to navigate the potential security risks in LLM applications.
-Our Top 10 list serves as a starting point for developers and security professionals who are new to this domain, and as a reference for those who are more experienced.
+The primary aim of this project is to provide a comprehensible and adaptable guide to navigate the potential security risks in LLM applications.
+Our Top 10 list serves as a starting point for developers and security professionals who are new to this domain and as a reference for those who are more experienced.

 ## Mission Statement 🚀